CerberusData/KRONOS-JOHN/README.md

 You can compile and launch everything by your own if you already have a background an experience with ROS/ROS2, but for those who want everything easy, and fast the bash script will set up and run everything for you.
 With the [``startBot.sh``](https://github.com/kiwicampus/medusa-project/blob/master/rover/configs/startBot.sh) bash script you can run the stack of the robot, this file has all instruction to download third-party packages, other required dependencies if they're missing, and setup, source, and run the ros2 workspace, launching the nodes specified in the file ``nodes_local_launch.yaml`` (File created when you start or run the script for the first time).

-You'll see some logs as shown below when the script creates missing files, so, you have to run the script again:
+The script creates missing files when is launched for the first time, so, you have to run the script again every time that a missing file is detected.
+You'll see some logs as shown below:

       Starting Robot
       /workspace/rover/configs/cams_conf_local.yaml no exist, creating one
       cams_conf_local.yaml file created, run again script!
       socketio-server installed, run again script!

-When the script finishes you'll see the local console window with default configs as shown next:
+When the script finishes the building, and the compilation process you'll see the local console window with default configs as shown next:

 <img src="http://drive.google.com/uc?export=view&id=1jkhcazUrQ76aaOhOmrsW_O8i3DXq_nkV" alt="kiwi_banner" width="1200">

+*Note:* if you are having troubles or errors getting the user interface window, read about [Docker image with OpenCV with X11 forwarding for GUI](https://marcosnietoblog.wordpress.com/2017/04/30/docker-image-with-opencv-with-x11-forwarding-for-gui/) for explanations, and then run the  [``startXHost.sh``](https://github.com/kiwicampus/medusa-project/blob/feature/readme/rover/configs/startXHost.sh) script in the host terminal, or just run the prompt command (Do not this in the dev-container terminal):

+      xhost +

 ## **Launching Specific Nodes**